 - 1. The Checklist for PhD Candidacy (with appropriate documentation) - 2.
-Petition for Approval of Candidacy for a Doctoral Degree (C-2) - 3.
-Candidacy Master's Degree (G-1)
+Petition for Approval of Candidacy for a Doctoral Degree (F-9) - 3.
+Candidacy Master's Degree (F-10)

 All students are required achieve candidacy no later than the second semester of their fourth year, but are encouraged to do so sooner.
-This should be done in consultation with their Advisor.
+This should be done in consultation with their faculty advisor.